 - The first in her family to finish high school.

 - The first generation with open access to higher education.

-These are a few experiences of our Mozambican pastors.
+These are a few experiences of our 256 Mozambican pastors.
 The work started in the early 1900s when miners returned from their work in South Africa and wanted to spread the Gospel they had heard in South Africa at the gold mines.
-This group of Mozambican churches eventually became named Igreja Emmanuel Evangélica Wesleyana (Emmanuel Evangelical Wesleyan Church) and currently has one missionary family from Global Partners, the worldwide mission organization of the Wesleyan Church.
+This group of indigenous Mozambican churches eventually became named Igreja Emmanuel Evangélica Wesleyana (Emmanuel Evangelical Wesleyan Church).
+The Jesus Film has helped them to reach out to all 10 provinces and more than 10 language groups.